Slave Coast of West Africa: Transatlantic slave trade

-European sources began documenting the development of trade in the "Slave Coast" region and its integration into the transatlantic slave trade around 1670.
 The transatlantic slave trade led to the formation of an "Atlantic community" of Africans and Europeans in the 17th, 18th, and 19th century.
-Roughly twelve million enslaved Africans were purchased by European slave traders from African merchants during the period of the transatlantic slave trade.
+Roughly twelve million enslaved Africans were purchased by European slave traders from African slave merchants during the period of the transatlantic slave trade.
 Enslaved Africans were transported to the Americas to work on cash crop plantations in European colonies.
 Ports that exported these enslaved people from Africa include Ouidah, Lagos, Aného (Little Popo), Grand-Popo, Agoué, Jakin, Porto-Novo, and Badagry.
-These ports traded slaves who were supplied from African communities, tribes and kingdoms, including the Alladah and Ouidah, which were later taken over by the Dahomey kingdom.
+These ports traded slaves who were supplied from African communities, tribes and kingdoms, including the Allada and Ouidah, which were later taken over by the Dahomey kingdom.